isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **🚀 Potential Application**
 > The Six-Keys framework could provide a quantitative basis for developing technologies that enhance human consciousness and well-being.

-### ❓ 5-7.
-If AI chips with human-brain scale emerge in the future, does Six-Keys Criticality predict they will develop consciousness?
+### ❓ 問題 5-7：問題 5-7：問題 5-7：If AI chips with human-brain scale emerge in the future, does Six-Keys Criticality predict they will develop consciousness?

 **💡 Answer:**